 Once a year in April each of the four areas holds an Estate Development Budget voting meeting.
 Here, the Area Panel Representatives elected by each tenant and resident association from within that area vote on their main EDB bids for the upcoming financial year.
 At these meetings, the representatives vote to set aside an amount from the budget for their EDB Quick Bid pot for the year.

 At this year's meetings it was agreed not to set aside any additional funds from their main budget for projects the Community Payback Team can do.
 As each area has funds remaining that were allocated previously and have been carried over for funding future bids.

 The cost of Estate Development Budget work is passed on to leaseholders in their service charge in the same way as any other work.
 However:

 Leaseholders only contribute to costs incurred in their building

 Leaseholders can only incur costs if their lease allows for the charge

 The law states that the costs must be reasonably incurred

 This means that works to keep the building in repair such as flooring, painting or improvements like exterior lighting are normally passed on, but works to improve community facilities or the local environment are not.

-For more information contact the Leasehold team at email@example.com or on (01273) 293074, as they can give general advice on leaseholder charges before a bid is placed.
+For more information, contact the Leasehold team by emailing email@example.com or calling 01273 293074, as they can give general advice on leaseholder charges before a bid is placed.

 Successful community bids